 “What’s frustrating is that it’s all preventable,” she says.

 Meigs was one of the first victims with whom Milley worked.
-Milley had her help promote a bill designed to educate Texan citizens about the dangers of meningitis.
+With her help, Milley promoted a bill designed to educate Texan citizens about the dangers of meningitis.
 Now, years later, Meigs works as a national teen leader for the group.

 “Being able to communicate with people just how horrifying this disease is and how important it is to protect yourself and in doing so you protect others, it gives a purpose to our experiences to know that we can actually help people from experiencing this same sort of suffering and financial costs,” she says. “[Meningitis is] a long word of a long disease slapped onto the news with every other issue that’s going on, so to be able to put a picture, a face to it is what really makes the difference.”